 We are accepting applications for internship positions in Rep Domb’s office.
 Interns will have the opportunity to work directly with Rep Domb and her team on key projects, constituent services, and district advocacy.
 Interns must have strong written and oral communication skills, excellent work ethic, a commitment to serving the residents of Amherst, Pelham and Granby.

-Due to the coronavirus emergency, our office is working remotely.
-Interns would also be expected to work remotely at this time and have the capacity to do so.
+Due to the coronavirus, our office continues to work remotely.
+Interns would be expected to work remotely at this time and have the capacity to do so.

 Time commitment: 5-15 hours per week

 • Staff Rep Domb and/or attend events on her behalf *